 3 – Provide Incentives for Guests to Book Direct

-Sunway Hotels makes it clear on their site on the benefits their guests will enjoy if they book direct with them.
+Sunway Hotels makes it clear on their site the benefits their guests will enjoy if they book direct with them.

 Make use of your website to advocate direct booking.
 Make it clear to your guests the extra that they will get to enjoy when booking directly from your site.
 Your goal is to prevent them from closing your site and going back to the OTA to make a booking.

-OTA has been in the industry since decades and will continue to be.
+OTA has been in the industry for decades and will continue to be.
 In finding the balance between bookings from OTAs and direct, hoteliers need to be smart to know what strategies to implement.

 Focus on the basics mentioned above to start benefiting from the Butterfly Effect.